greg1232/modeltune/mlc_evaluator/deploy/README.md

 - Llama Guard 3

 ## Step 1: Building the image
+TODO where should you be building the image?
+Should be buildable on any environment (unless nvidia gpu is a requirement... why?)
+TODO instructions on token management: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+TODO instructions on pushing image with token: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry

 ### Building a new image and pushing to MLC registry
 1. Download LoRA adapter weights and copy them into in the `./adapters` directory in the same directory as the Dockerfile (at minimum, need the